purplesyringa/site/blog/we-built-the-best-bad-apple-in-minecraft/index.md

 Most of these attempts used really small screens, compared to the original animation.
 The video by catlord5 was an exception, but it rendered $40 \times$ slower than I'd liked it to.
 This was hardly a surprise: Minecraft has a very slow game engine (for the dumbest reasons), so I'd need lots of clever optimizations.

-Not only is Minecraft's simulation engine terrible, its render engine is terrible too.
-Sodium optimizes it a bit, but I wanted to make vanilla play the demo in real-time too.
+Minecraft's simulation engine is notoriously slow, but its rendering engine isn't much better.
+While Sodium optimizes the latter, I wanted to achieve real-time performance on vanilla too.
 Rendering a $16 \times 16 \times 16$ chunk is slow independent of its contents, so the fewer chunks the screen spans, the better.

 20 fps is hard to achieve for another reason.
 Redstone can't run faster than 20 ticks per second, so any practically usable clock generators emit 10 Hz signals, which is not enough to get 20 fps.
 In fact, it's even worse: redstone dust is, like, the only component that doesn't introduce tick delays, but [it's very laggy](https://empireminecraft.com/threads/a-guide-to-lag-busting-%E2%80%93-the-things-you-can-do.84889/), because no one at Mojang seems to know graph algorithms.